TonyGael/technicalQuizzes/README.md

 # technicalQuizzes
-Technical questionnaires that I tested in my job search as a Dev.
+Technical questionnaires that I practiced in my job search as a Dev.